Avery2/_projects/project-graveyard.md

 # Project Graveyard

-This is a place to write about failed or abandoned projects.
-It's basically so I don't feel like it was wasted effort and to encourage me to kill projects that aren't working.
+This is a place to write about failed or abandoned projects to encourage me to kill projects that aren't working without feeling it was wasted effort.

 List of dead projects: